 \section{CMB Science Products}

-With \Planck\ we can study the millimetre- and submillimetre-wave sky in greater detail than previously possible.
-Component separation - the process of separating the observed sky emission into its constituent astrophysical sources - is consequently a central part of our data analysis.
-It is a necessary step to reach the mission's goal of measuring the primary CMB temperature anisotropies to a precision limited mainly by uncertainty in foreground subtraction, and also to produce maps of foreground components for astrophysical studies.
-To take full advantage of \Planck's exceptional data set, we apply a variety of component separation techniques, some developed specifically for the \Planck\ analysis.
+With \Planck\ we observe the millimetre- and submillimetre-wave sky in greater detail than previously possible.
+Component separation --- the process of separating the observed sky emission into its constituent astrophysical sources --- is therefore a central part of our data analysis, a necessary step in reaching the mission goal of measuring the primary CMB temperature anisotropies to a precision limited mainly by uncertainty in foreground subtraction, as well as in producing maps of foreground components for astrophysical studies.
+We apply a variety of component separation techniques, some developed specifically for the \Planck\ analysis.

-A number of Galactic and extragalactic emissions contribute to the observed sky over the frequency range spanned by \Planck.
-Synchrotron radiation, caused by cosmic ray electrons spiraling in the Galactic magnetic field, dominates the Galactic emission at the lowest frequencies (30, 44\,GHz), falling with a spectrum approximating a power law in brightness temperature as $T\sim \nu^\alpha$ with $\alpha\approx -3$.
-Free-free emission from ionized interstellar gas and HII regions is also prominent, decreasing with a power-law index $\alpha=-2.15$.
-Anomalous microwave emission (AME), potentially due to the de-excitation of rotating dust grains spun up by photons in the interstellar radiation field, has a spectrum that peaks somewhere below 30\,GHz, and falls rapidly with frequency through the \Planck\ bands.
-At frequencies above 70\,GHz, thermal emission from dust grains heated to near 20~K becomes the dominant Galactic emission, rising with frequency according to a gray-body spectrum with emissivity $\epsilon \propto \nu^{1.5-2}$.
-In addition, we observe line emission from CO at 100, 217 and 353\,GHz.
+Multiple Galactic and extragalactic emission mechanisms contribute to the observed sky over the \Planck\ frequency range.
+Synchrotron radiation from relativistic electrons spiraling in the Galactic magnetic field dominates at the lowest frequencies (30 and 44\,GHz), falling in brightness temperature $T$ as $\nu^\alpha$ with $\alpha\approx -3$.
+Free-free emission from ionized interstellar gas and \ion{H}{ii} regions is also prominent, decreasing with a power-law index $\alpha=-2.15$.
+Anomalous microwave emission (AME), almost certainly due to rotating dust grains spun up by photons in the interstellar radiation field and collisions, has a spectrum that peaks somewhere around 30\,GHz and falls rapidly with frequency through the lower \Planck\ bands.
+Thermal emission from dust grains heated near 20\,K is the dominant Galactic emission at frequencies above 70\,GHz, rising with frequency according to a greybody spectrum with emissivity $\epsilon \propto \nu^{1.5{\rm -}2}$.
+In addition, we observe line emission from CO at 100, 217, and 353\,GHz.